 Zach Pochiro, LW (Prince George Cougars, WHL), #112

-Yet another traded pick, this selection was originally the property of the Nashville Predators, and came to the Blues by way of the Toronto Maple Leafs.
+Yet another traded pick, this selection was originally the property of the Toronto Maple Leafs and came to the Blues by way of the Nashville Predators.
 St. Louis surrendered their seventh-round pick and a 2014 fourth-round pick to get this opportunity, a pick that fell one spot before their original fourth-round pick, which they had sent to Edmonton for pick 57.

 With the 112th pick, the Blues selected Zach Pochiro, a winger and St. Louis native who was playing with the Prince George Cougars of the WHL.
 He was tall but underweight at 6-foot-1, 154 pounds, and he had a decent scoring touch.
 Obviously, he appealed to the Blues in particular because of his ties to their home city.